Ask SAM: What local Sept. 11 commemorations are planned?

-In observance of the 20th anniversary of the Sept.
-11, 2001 terrorist attacks on the United States, the following commemorations have been announced:
+In observance of the 20th anniversary of the terrorist attacks on the United States on Sept.
+11, 2001, the following commemorations and memorials have been announced:

 The commemoration will begin at 9:11 a.m. and will be held in the school gym.
 State and local elected officials will speak, along with a representative of U.S. Sen. Richard Burr.